 It is important to distinguish between nociception and pain when considering the mechanism of pain.
 Nociception is the normal response of the body to noxious stimuli, including reflexes below the suprathreshold that protect the body from harm.
-Pain is only perceived when superthreshold for the nociceptors to reach an action potential and initiate the pain pathway is reached, which is relatively high.
+Pain is only perceived when the superthreshold, which is relatively high, for the nociceptors reach an action potential and initiate the pain pathway.

 The nociceptors conduct the electrical signaling message to the dorsal horn of the spinal cord, where a complex array of neurons are involved in the synaptic connections that process nociception and pain.
-There is not a single pathway that is responsible for the generation of pain in the central nervous system, but a combination of pathways are involved in the propagation of signals to the cerebral cortex.
+There is not a single pathway that is responsible for the generation of pain in the CNS, but a combination of pathways are involved in the propagation of signals to the cerebral cortex.